parflow/parflow/CONTRIBUTING.md

 the library is in in the pfsimulator/parflow_lib directory.
 For stand-along execution an executable ('main') is also supplied; the code for the stand-alone application is in pfsimulator/parflow_exe.
-Parflow can be linked to CLM; the code for for CLM is in pfsimulator/clm.
+Parflow can optionally be linked with CLM; the code for for CLM is in pfsimulator/clm.
 Parflow has an embedded a copy of KINSOL which is in the pfsimulator/kinsol directory.